a44hills/a44hills.github.io/index.md

 ## Code Enhancements:<br>

-### Description: Identifying the vulnerabilities and enhancements made to improve security, and reduce software vulnerabilities in the 3 artifacts <br>
+### Description: Identified the vulnerabilities, and recommended enhancements to make to improve security, and reduce software vulnerabilities in the 3 artifacts <br>
 <details>
 	<summary>Click here to expand</summary>